ronperkinsuk/ronperkinsuk/README.md

 ### 📫 How to reach me

-The best place to find me is on [LinkedIn](https://linkedin.com/in/ronperkinsuk/) but also on [Twitter](https://twitter.com/ronperkins)
+The best place to find me is on [LinkedIn](https://linkedin.com/in/ronperkinsuk/)